Do you plan to start an online store? Not sure if Shopify website vs wordpress which one is best for you?

 Shopify was built on the idea that everyone should be able to construct a website where they can sell goods, regardless of their level of design or technical proficiency.
 However, It allows you to alter things like CSS and HTML if you wish to, so if you have coding abilities, they might be helpful.
 Moreover, With a relatively short learning curve, you can quickly set up your own Shopify website and start accepting payments.
 You’ll be guiding customers through the checkout in no time.

-Although, Shopify is a hosted service, which is another thing to keep in mind.
-This indicates that Shopify’s servers provide you with all of your capabilities.
-You don’t have to be concerned about purchasing a web hosting or installing software.
-The concept is that you already have everything you need to start your store.
-However, Shopify is a SaaS product, so you don’t actually own a copy of the program but can access it for a monthly charge.
+Shopify is a fully hosted service, meaning that all of your capabilities are provided by their servers.
+This eliminates the need to purchase web hosting or install software.
+Essentially, everything you need to start your online store is already at your fingertips.
+However, it’s important to note that Shopify is a SaaS (Software as a Service) product, which means that you don’t actually own a copy of the program.
+Instead, you can access it for a monthly fee.

 What is WordPress?